Security Council of the Slovak Republic

 Grassalkovich Palace is the current meeting place of the SRB.

 The Security Council of the Slovak Republic (Bezpečnostná rada Slovenskej republiky, SRB) is the advisory body of the Government of the Slovak Republic, which is involved in the development and implementation of the security system and military policy of the country.
 It prepares proposals for the government to take measures to safeguard the security of the country, to prevent crisis situations, as well as proposals for solving the crisis situation.
-The Security Council of the SRB currently has 9 permanent members, with the acting prime minister (currently Eduard Heger) being the chairman.
+The Security Council of the SRB currently has 9 permanent members, with the acting prime minister being the chairman.